AresMUSH/aresmush.com/tutorials/code/troubleshooting.md

 Sometimes things go wrong, and you'll get the "Sorry!
 The code lost its mind while executing a command..." message or the Sad Picard screen on the web portal.
 This article will help you diagnose the problem.

-If the information below doesn't help you, you can always ask for help on the [Ares Forums](/feedback.html).
+If the information below doesn't help you, you can always ask for help on the [Ares Forums or Discord](/feedback.html).

 {% include toc.html %}